HiT-T/Space-Invaders/README.md

 - **Object-Oriented Design**: The game utilizes JavaScript classes to represent various game entities, such as the player, enemies, and lasers.
 This modular approach enhances code readability and maintainability.

-- **Game Loop**: A continuous game loop is implemented using ```requestAnimationFrame, ensuring smooth rendering and updates of game objects.
+- **Game Loop**: A continuous game loop is implemented using `requestAnimationFrame`, ensuring smooth rendering and updates of game objects.

 - **Event Handling**: Keyboard events are captured to control the player's spaceship movements and actions, providing an interactive gaming experience.